-- IMPORTANT: Set your iron to the synthetic material setting, generally Low-Medium heat.
+- IMPORTANT: Set your iron to the synthetic material heat setting, generally Low-Medium heat.

 - Iron the garment until dry.

 Let the garment cool and try it on.
+Shrinking polyester is a slow process.
+Take your time.
 You should have shrunk the garment by a small amount.
 Repeat if necessary but remember that repeating this process multiple times is likely to damage a garment.